zachrehfuss/crowdfunding_ETL/README.md

 # crowdfunding_ETL

 What is in this repo
-- Located in this repo is a jupyter notebook containing my starter code that creates all of the CSVs for the crowdfunding_schema.
+- Located in this repo is a jupyter notebook containing my code that creates all of the CSVs for the crowdfunding_schema.
 Located in the Resources folder are the contacts.xlsx and crowdfunding.xlsx. as well as the 4 CSVs titled campaign, category, subcategory, and contacts.
 The crowd_funding_db_schema